ret2basic/ret2basic/README.md

 ### What I Do

 - I am a CTF player
-- I do Pwn and Crypto (and Web, still learning)
+- I do Pwn, Crypto, and Pentest (and Web, still learning)

 ### Portfolio Projects